 If $Z\in e$, then

 so we have

 We make one more assumption.
-Namely, that for each pair of realizations $X,Y\in V(\mbb G)$ there is a non-empty finite set $S_{X,Y}$ (which draws its elements from a pool of symbols) and for each $s\in S_{X,Y}$ there is a path $\varUpsilon(X,Y,s)$ from $X$ to $Y$ such that
+Namely, that for each pair of realizations $X,Y\in V(\mbb G)$, there is a non-empty finite set $S_{X,Y}$ (which draws its elements from a pool of symbols), and for each $s\in S_{X,Y}$ there is a path $\varUpsilon(X,Y,s)$ from $X$ to $Y$.
+Let